-- Preheat your oven to 180C / 350F and line a 20cm square baking tin with parchment paper.
+- Preheat your oven to 180C (350F) and line a 20cm (8-in.) square baking tin with parchment paper.

 - Mix on high speed until a slightly crumbly dough forms.
 You should be able to press it between your fingers have it hold its shape.
-If it’s too dry, add the milk and mix again.
+If it’s too dry, add 1 tablespoon milk and mix again.

-- Using your hands, press about two-thirds of the dough (220 grams*) into the prepared baking tin and reserve the rest for the crumble topping.
+- Using your hands, press about two-thirds of the dough into the prepared baking tin and reserve the rest for the crumble topping.
 Try to make it as even as possible, as it will be quite thin.

 - Spread the apple filling over the base and then top with the remaining crumble mixture.